Force a Diesel Engine to Stop

 The hmmwv's and the Hummer N/A (naturally aspirated) diesels have mechanical injection pumps.
 All the turbo diesels have electronic injection pumps with computer controlled engines.
 Both pumps have electrical fuel cutoff solenoids.
 This is how the engine is shutdown when you turn the key off.
 If the ignition key doesn't work and the solenoids are working you should be able to shut down a diesel by closing the solenoid and shutting off the fuel supply to the engine.
 You have to find the electrical connector to the solenoid and either pull it off or cut the wires.

-On the electronically controlled trucks you can fool the computer into shutting down the engine by pulling the oil pressure sender on the top of the engine.
+On the electronically controlled trucks (99 and newer) you can fool the computer into shutting down the engine by pulling the oil pressure sender on the top of the engine.
 The computer will think you lost oil pressure and activate the fuel cutoff.
 On a Pre-'99 TD truck pull fuse 6B - PCM / Ign Power / Brake Switch.
 On a '99 to '03 truck pull the equivalent fuse.
 This will cut the power to the electronically controlled injection pump and cause the engine to stop.
+You can also pull the plug going to the FSD/ PMD if you can reach it.
+If you have a remote mounted setup this would be very easy.

-If the fuel shutoff solenoid is broken and won't close you should unplug the fuel lift pump, go to the fuel filter housing and open the air bleeder (black cap on the top) or unscrew the top of the filter housing.
+If the fuel shutoff solenoid is broken go to the fuel filter housing and open the air bleeder (black cap on the top) or unscrew the top of the filter housing.
 This will let air bleed into the fuel system and stop the engine.
 If you do stop the engine in this manner you will have to purge the air to get it started again.

 The engine can be shut down by restricting the fuel return at the injection pump.